-Kremlin foe Navalny’s demands in prison: moonshine, a balalaika and a pet kangaroo — all denied
+Jailed Kremlin critic Navalny pokes fun at prison officials with demands of moonshine and a kangaroo

 Among his denied requests: a megaphone to be given to the prisoner in a nearby cell “so he can yell even louder,” and to award another inmate who “killed a man with his bare hands” with the highest rank in karate.

 He also was turned down for his requests of moonshine, tobacco for rolling cigarettes and the balalaika.
 But Navalny expressed particular mock outrage at the administrators’ refusal to allow him to keep a kangaroo in his cell.
-The politician said inmates can have a pet if the prison administration allows it.
+The politician said inmates can to have a pet if the prison administration allows it.

 “I will continue to fight for my inalienable right to own a kangaroo,” Navalny wrote sarcastically in his social media post.